How Does Purple Bricks Work?

 Comparatively Affordable

-Certain elements, such as a Purple Bricks for sale board, are included in the price of the company’s services.
+Certain elements, such as a Purple Bricks for sale board, are included in the price of the company’s service.

-The company also conducts a full marketing review of your property every 28 days.
+The company also conducts a full marketing review of your house every 28 days.
 This ensures that they can actively promote it in the most effective manner.

 Despite the upfront (or deferred) costs, Purple Bricks’ property selling services are by and large cheaper than those of standard high street estate agents.